-Our rain gauge at our bug out location showed that we received one inch of rain which was almost enough to fill the rain barrel.
+Our rain gauge at our bug out location showed that we received one inch of rain which was enough to fill the rain barrel.

 Now you'll have a renewable source of water.
 Keep in mind, it's still best to boil and filter any bacteria and other contaminants that will inevitably get into your water.